Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The Planning Staff released an interactive tool so that residents can better understand which lots could be impacted by the County Planning Board Attainable Housing Proposals (if adopted by the County Council).
 Residents are encouraged to zoom in on the map and select the layers that correspond to the current Planning Board recommendations (i.e. Red Line 1-mile Buffer, Purple Line 1-mile Buffer, Priority Housing District, AHOM Parcels: Abut Corridor).

 Thus far, four decisions have been made by the County Planning Board that would impact residential buildings within the Town.

 On November 4, the Planning Board will continue its discussions addressing the issues of affordability, displacement, subdivision, tree canopy, parking, and pattern books that would be provided to builders so that they can be granted permits for building a duplex, triplex, and quadplex without additional oversight by the County.

 While the Town does not have the zoning authority to regulate the types of residential buildings that can be built within the Town or the subdivision of lots, it does have the authority to regulate setbacks (front, rear, and side), building height, mass, lot coverage, impervious surface, parking, water drainage, and tree canopy.

 Residents Encouraged to Comment on Prospect of Building Multi-Family Housing By Right in the Town

-Because both initiatives, Thrive and the Attainable Housing recommendations, will be voted on by the County Council this fall, the Town Council will continue to formulate its position over the summer.
+Because both initiatives, Thrive and the Attainable Housing recommendations, are slated to be voted on by the County Council this fall, the Town Council wants to hear from you soon.
 Residents are encouraged to email their questions, concerns, and suggestions to firstname.lastname@example.org.